d2l-ai/d2l-en/chapter_optimization/adagrad.md

 1. Try out Adagrad for $f(\mathbf{x}) = 0.1 x_1^2 + 2 x_2^2$ and also for the objective function was rotated by 45 degrees, i.e., $f(\mathbf{x}) = 0.1 (x_1 + x_2)^2 + 2 (x_1 - x_2)^2$.
 Does it behave differently?
 1. Prove [Gerschgorin's circle theorem](https://en.wikipedia.org/wiki/Gershgorin_circle_theorem) which states that eigenvalues $\lambda_i$ of a matrix $M$ satisfy $|\lambda_i - M_{jj}| \leq \sum_{k \neq j} |M_{jk}|$ for at least one choice of $j$.
 1. What does Gerschgorin's theorem tell us about the eigenvalues of the diagonally preconditioned matrix $\mathrm{diag}^{-\frac{1}{2}}(M) M \mathrm{diag}^{-\frac{1}{2}}(M)$?
-1. Try out Adagrad for a proper deep network, such as :ref:`sec_lenet` when applied to Fashion MNIST.
+1. Try out Adagrad for a proper deep network, such as :numref:`sec_lenet` when applied to Fashion MNIST.
 1. How would you need to modify Adagrad to achieve a less aggressive decay in learning rate?